-Woodwork Focus
+SUBJECT: Woodwork Focus

-1 Semester
+Length of Course: 1 Semester

-N/A
+Pre-Requisites: N/A

-Year 10 Technologies
+Course Leads to: Year 10 Technologies

 This course will add to the basic Woodwork skills gained in Year 8 Technology.
 It will expand on issues of jointing, construction and problem solving.
 A strong emphasis will be placed on The Design Process and improving student's ability to work independently and safely around machinery.
 Students will complete all projects using skills of investigating, generating, producing, evaluating, collaborating and managing.